 Materials collected include genealogies, biographies, papers, directories, pamphlets catalogues, programs, posters, journals, account books, pictures, maps, relics and other items that show the life, conditions, events and activities of the past and present.

 The Historical Society meets the fourth Thursday during the months of April, June, August and October at the Town Hall.
 A pot luck supper social hour begins at 6pm, followed by the normal business meeting at 7pm.

-- Denise Adjutant - Co-President and Treasurer
+- Denise Adjutant - President

 - Kenneth Pitman - Vice President

 - Jeannie Terry - Treasurer

 - Betsy Webber - Secretary